 In accordance with GVP Module I, the MAH is responsible for performing risk-based audits of the quality system at regular intervals including audit of the PV system.
 The methods and conduct of these audits are outlined in GVP Module IV.

 The new Eudravigilance system, aimed at improving adverse event reporting and safety monitoring, was launched today (November 22nd 2017).
 The new system will allow for better collaboration with the World Health Organisation (WHO) by providing access to the WHO’s Uppsala Monitoring Centre (WHO-UMC).

 One year on from the UK’s decision to leave the European Union the negotiations have begun.
 The life sciences sector is, perhaps, one of the sectors that will be most impacted by the result of the referendum and many companies are setting plans in place to deal with a new regulatory landscape.
 What are the implications on existing marketing authorisations?

 Acorn Regulatory’s Chief Marketing Officer Brian Cleary has been shortlisted for a 2017 TOPRA Award in the Communication category.

 Acorn Regulatory has won the Best SME category at the 2017 County Tipperary Chamber Business Awards.
 The awards ceremony was held at the Clonmel Park Hotel on Friday, October 13th.

 We will look back at further articles in the Top 100 as 2018 goes on.
 Don’t forget that you can look at the entire list here.
-If there is a topic that you would like to see covered then please let us know by completing the form below.
+If you would like to stay up to date with all of the latest regulatory affairs news from Acorn Regulatory then you can subscribe to our newsletter below.